j-sh-park/caldarium_med_parsing_start/README.md

 You need to have both Docker and Git installed before-hand.

 I recommend Docker Desktop as well.
 You can use it to easily see if the container/images are running.
 You can also easily use it to delete the container/images if you need a clean wipe.

+You will also need Python installed for schema_validation.py

 ### 1. Clone the Repository